If the biggest corporate mergers were ever done on data room

 3. Teladoc – Livongo

-The merger of two big virtual care organizations cost Teladoc $18.5 billion in cash and stock to improve consumer healthcare worldwide.
+The merger of two big virtual care organizations cost Teladoc $18.5 billion in cash and stock to improve the consumer healthcare industry worldwide.

 One of the strategic goals of the combined company was to create a comprehensive platform for virtual medical care.
 So, this unit combines data-driven experience and clinical expertise with innovative technologies.